oracle/python-oracledb/doc/src/user_guide/txn_management.rst

 *********************

 A database transaction is a grouping of SQL statements that make a logical data change to the database.

-When :meth:`Cursor.execute()` or :meth:`Cursor.executemany()` executes a SQL statement, a transaction is started or continued.
+When statements like :meth:`Cursor.execute()` or :meth:`Cursor.executemany()` execute SQL statements like INSERT or UPDATE, a transaction is started or continued.
 By default, python-oracledb does not commit this transaction to the database.
-The methods :meth:`Connection.commit()` and :meth:`Connection.rollback()` methods can be used to explicitly commit or rollback a transaction:
+You can explictly commit or roll it back using the methods :meth:`Connection.commit()` and :meth:`Connection.rollback()`.
+For example to commit a new row:

 .. code-block:: python

+    cursor = connection.cursor()
-    cursor.execute("INSERT INTO mytab (name) VALUES ('John')")
+    cursor.execute("insert into mytab (name) values ('John')")
     connection.commit()

+Transactions are handled at the connection level, meaning changes performed by all cursors obtained from a connection will be committed or rolled back together.

 When a database connection is closed, such as with :meth:`Connection.close()`, or when variables referencing the connection go out of scope, any uncommitted transaction will be rolled back.

+When `Data Definition Language (DDL) <https://www.oracle.com/pls/topic/lookup? ctx=dblatest&id=GUID-FD9A8CB4-6B9A-44E5-B114-EFB8DA76FC88>`__ statements such as CREATE are executed, Oracle Database will always perform a commit.

 Autocommitting